The Crying Game: Plot

-Without Fergus present, an angered Maguire decides with Jude to proceed with the mission.
-Maguire underestimates the judge's protection, and an armed bodyguard shoots and kills him while Jude manages to escape.
-She vengefully enters Dil's flat with a gun, seeking to kill Fergus for missing the assassination.
-Dil subdues her and shoots her repeatedly after uncovering her part in Jody's death, finally killing her with a shot to the neck.
-She then points the gun at Fergus, but lowers it, saying that she cannot kill him because Jody will not allow her to.
-Fergus prevents Dil from shooting herself and tells her to go into hiding.
-He wipes her fingerprints off the gun, replaces them with his own, and allows himself to be arrested in her place.
-A few months later, Dil visits Fergus in prison and asks why he took the fall for her.
-He responds, "As a man once said, it's in my nature," and begins to tell her the story of the Scorpion and the Frog.
+In the morning, Dil restrains Fergus with stockings, preventing him from participating in the assassination.
+The IRA unit's leader manages to shoot the judge, but is shot and killed by the judge's bodyguards.
+Jude, seeking revenge, enters Dil's flat with a gun.
+Dil manages to overpower Jude and shoots her dead after learning of her involvement in Jody's death.
+Dil then points the gun at Fergus, but spares him, stating that Jody would not want him killed.
+Dil becomes suicidal.
+Fergus, now freed from his restraints, prevents Dil from killing herself and allows her to escape.
+He wipes Dil's fingerprints from the gun and takes the blame for Jude's murder.
+Months later, Dil visits Fergus in prison and asks why he took the fall for her.
+He responds, "As a man once said, it's in my nature," and begins to recount the story of the Scorpion and the Frog.